dnanexus/dx-toolkit/Readme-developer.md

     # add following export on MacOS 11.4 (workaround for Boost lib dependency on icu4c):
     export LIBRARY_PATH=${LIBRARY_PATH}:/usr/local/opt/icu4c/lib
     make
     ```

+# Building inside docker

+To avoid lengthy installation of dependencies on osx and simultaneous installations of development versions of dx-toolkit, you can build your dev-version of `dx-toolkit` in the docker container.

+1. Start `python:3.9-bullseye` in the interactive mode, mounting the repo you are working on (`<local_path_to_repo>/dx-toolkit`):

+    ```
+    # from root folder of dx-tollkit
+    docker run -v `pwd`:/dx-toolkit -w /dx-toolkit -it --rm --entrypoint=/bin/bash python:3.9-bullseye
+    ```
+2. From the interactive shell install `dx-toolkit`:

+    ```
+    python -m pip install src/python/ --upgrade
+    ```
+3. Log in and use the container while developing.
+To rebuild, just save the work and run the step 2 again.

+Also, you can isntall the the `dx-toolkit` from remote like so:
+    ```
+    python3 -m pip install --upgrade 'git+https://github.com/dnanexus/dx-toolkit.git@master#egg=dxpy&subdirectory=src/python'
+    ```

 ### Upload agent build setup steps